MAX Orange Line (TriMet): Revival and funding

-In April 1999, JPACT revived plans for the I-205 and McLoughlin Boulevard corridors by announcing the $8.8 million South Corridor Transportation Study.
+In April 1999, JPACT revived plans for the I-205 and McLoughlin Boulevard corridors upon announcing the $8.8 million South Corridor Transportation Study.
 The committee published the study's report in October 2000, narrowing a range of transit alternatives for each corridor; it outlined constructing either two light rail lines, a combination of one light rail line and one improved bus service, bus rapid transit, or dedicated bus lanes.
 After public meetings concluded in 2003, JPACT recommended both light rail options.
 They decided the first MAX line to Clackamas County should be built along the I-205 busway from Gateway to Clackamas Town Center, and that this would be the first of two phases, the second of which would be a Portland–Milwaukie line via McLoughlin Boulevard.
 While planning for the second phase, alignment studies within downtown Portland showed that a fourth service along the existing tracks on Morrison and Yamhill streets, then served by the Blue, Red, and Yellow lines, would push that segment to maximum capacity.
 JPACT responded by amending the first phase to include adding light rail to the Portland Transit Mall.
 The first phase would be completed in 2009, with the transit mall rebuilt with light rail and the Yellow Line rerouted to it in August.
 The I-205 segment would open the following month with a new Green Line service.